paulbrodersen/somnotate/README.md

    annotations.
 Press the key "?" to read the documentation for all available commands.

+7. `06_compare_state_annotations.py`

+   This script launches a simple GUI that facilitates manual checking of all differences between two state annotations, e.g. the a manual state annotation and a corresponding automated state annotation.
+   Press the key "?" to read the documentation for all available commands.

 Apart from these scripts, there are two additional files, `data_io.py` and `configuration.py`

 - `data_io.py`